PVieira04/CI-project-1/README.md

 The page is completely keyboard accessible and users can navigate through different pages of the website.

+Regarding the contact formk, fields all have an associated label element which is correctly set up using the "for" attribute and the "id" attribute of all fields.

+Labels on forms all have sufficiently descriptive text written exclusively for screen readers.
+Typical users will not know the label tag exists as it has been sent off the page.

+If a user clicks on submit but a field has not been appropriately filled out, user is automatically directed to the problem field.

+Form submissions are confirmed.

 ### __Imagery__

 Imagery on this website was kept minimal.
 The only picture on the landing page is a photo of the tutor.
 The idea is for this to make the image stand out on the home page and be more memorable.